ibm-messaging/cp4i-mq-samples/09-rest-basic/README.md

 * Both queue managers give permission to a user, `app1`, to connect to the queue manager and put to/get from Q1.
 On `qm3`, the clients connect to a Server Connection channel, and authenticate by presenting a TLS certificate.
 On this queue manager, the client authenticates with userid and password, presented in a basic HTTP header.

-* On all previous queue examples, the queue manager was created with:
+* Same as on all previous examples, the queue manager was created with:
 ```
   web:
-    enabled: true
+    enabled: false
 ```

-With this setting, Console and REST access to the queue manager is provided by the IBM Nginx service in CP4I (Service: `ibm-nginx-svc`, Route: `cpd`).
+With this setting, there is no MQ Web Console.

-On this queue manager, we have:
+On this queue manager, we add:
 ```
         - env:
             - name: MQ_ENABLE_EMBEDDED_WEB_SERVER